flipt-io/flipt/examples/authentication/token/README.md

 This example shows how you can secure your Flipt instance with a static bootstrap token: <https://www.flipt.io/docs/configuration/authentication#method-static-token>

+**Note:** You will not be able to use the Flipt UI with this example as it does not support static token authentication.
+See the [Dex example](../dex/README.md) to see how to configure Flipt to use OIDC for authentication and enable the UI.

 ## Requirements

 To run this example application you'll need: